GruntBlanketMocha/grunt-blanket-mocha/README.md

 This plugin, however:

 * Runs *client-side* mocha specs
-* Performs code coverage "live" using PhantomJS, without creating separate instrumented copies
+* Performs code coverage "live" using BlanketJS, without creating separate instrumented copies
 * Reports coverage info directly to the Grunt task
 * Will fail the build if minimum coverage thresholds are not defined